opennode/waldur-saltstack/docs/api.rst

 Service-project-link quotas
 ---------------------------

- - exchange_storage - limitation for all mailbox sizes of exchange tenants.
+ - exchange_storage - limitation for all mailbox sizes of Exchange tenants.
- - sharepoint_storage - limitation for storage sizes of all sharepoint tenants.
+ - sharepoint_storage - limitation for storage sizes of all SharePoint tenants.
- - exchange_tenant_number - number of exchange tenants.
+ - exchange_tenant_number - number of Exchange tenants.
- - sharepoint_tenant_number - number of sharepoint tenants.
+ - sharepoint_tenant_number - number of SharePoint tenants.

 MS Exchange